semaphoreci/docs/next-gen-pipeline-guide.md

-# Modeling Your CI/CD via Next-Gen Semaphore Pipelines
+# Modeling Your CI/CD via Dependencies

-## Introduction (What this is about?)

 With Semaphore 2.0 there are two approaches in terms of how you can model your CI/CD process.